Wilaak/RadixRouter/README.md

 ### Note on HEAD Requests

-According to the HTTP specification, any route that handles a GET request should also support the HEAD method for the same path.
+The HTTP specification specifies that any route that handles a GET request should also support HEAD requests.
 RadixRouter does not add this behavior automatically.
-If you're running outside a typical web server environment (like in a custom server), make sure your GET routes also respond to HEAD requests—just remember that HEAD responses should not include a message body.
+If you're running outside a typical web server environment (like in a custom server), make sure your GET routes also respond to HEAD requests.
+HEAD responses should not include a message body.

 ## License